devaultcrypto/DeVaultID-Specification/SPECIFICATION.md

-Step 3: Take the first four bytes and discard the rest Step 4: Convert to decimal notation and store as a string Step 5: Reverse the the string so the last number is first
+Step 3: Take the first four bytes and discard the rest Step 4: Convert to decimal notation and store as a string Step 5: Reverse the the string so the last number is first Step 6: Right pad the string with zeroes up to a string length of 10.
 ```

 * Note: the process might be able to be simpler by utilizing a HMAC to combine the purposes of step 1+2